 What is Cold Brew Coffee?

-Cold brew coffee is a refreshing and smooth alternative to hot coffee, perfect for warm weather or when you crave a chilled coffee beverage.
+Cold brew coffee is a refreshing alternative to hot coffee, perfect for warm weather or when you crave a chilled coffee beverage.
 Unlike traditional iced coffee, which is brewed hot and then cooled, cold brew is made using cold water, resulting in a less acidic and naturally sweeter drink.

 The Ancient Roots and Modern Popularity of Cold Brew Coffee